 A separate laundry room in an adjacent building has washing machine, tumble-dryer, indoor drying space and a shared freezer.
 There is a lot of space for car parking, and a sheltered courtyard area with garden table, parasol and chairs.
 The cottage is all on one level, with a ramp to the door, so it is suitable for some visitors with disabilities and/or restricted mobility – we would be happy to discuss the possibilities with you.

 This cottage is pet-friendly for small well-behaved dogs, provided they are kept separate from the sleeping areas at night.
 We make a small charge of £15 per dog to cover provision and laundry of additional furniture covers.
 Dogs must be accompanied at all times and kept on a lead.

 This comfortable holiday let provides the ideal location for a peaceful, relaxing break.
-The self-catering apartment (see the video on Youtube or Google View) is reached by a fairly steep staircase to an expansive space which once housed farm workers, and has perhaps the best views on the whole property, both to the east to Stiperstones and also south with a range of interlocking hills.
-The self-catering holiday accommodation for 2 comprises a modern kitchen with fridge, oven, hob, microwave and dishwasher, plus a table and chairs for dining; a shower room with shower, hand basin and WC; and a large airy bed-sitting room with kingsize double bed, windows on two sides giving lovely views, lounge area with flatscreen television and DVD player.
+The self-catering apartment is reached by a fairly steep staircase to an expansive space which once housed farm workers, and has perhaps the best views on the whole property, both to the east to Stiperstones and also south with a range of interlocking hills.
+The accommodation comprises a modern kitchen with fridge, oven, hob, microwave and dishwasher, plus a table and chairs for dining; a shower room with shower, hand basin and WC; and a large airy bed-sitting room with kingsize double bed, windows on two sides giving lovely views, lounge area with flatscreen television and DVD player.
 Total floor area is 45sq m, or 485 sq ft.

 There is plenty of wardrobe and storage space in this holiday cottage, and always a choice of pillows and additional bedding, while a ceiling fan allows for greater circulation of air when it is hot.
 For those wanting to sleep individually, the bed splits into two single beds.